 - FSANZ works with all stakeholders on new standards, including the Australian state and territory and New Zealand governments.

-- State and territory governments and the New Zealand Government, along with DAFF Biosecurity (for imported food) are responsible for enforcing the code.
+- State and territory governments and the New Zealand Government, along with the Commonwealth Department of Agriculture (for imported food) are responsible for enforcing the code.